 In addition to making your home more pleasing to potential buyers, decluttering will leave you with fewer objects to move and possibly some extra cash, should you have anything to sell.
-Donate, recycle, or toss anything that’s not worth your trouble to sell.
-Then put what’s left — the stuff you want to keep but can do without for a while — in a portable storage unit.
-It can be stored off site and then easily moved to your new home without unpacking and repacking the contents like you’d have to do with a traditional storage unit.
-Decluttering also means you will have less packing to do after your home sells and it will be easier to do the other tasks required to get your home in top condition.
+Donate, recycle or toss anything that’s not worth the trouble to sell.
+Then put what’s left — the items you want to keep but can do without for a while — in a portable storage unit.
+It can be stored off-site and then easily moved to your new home without unpacking and repacking the contents like you’d have to do with a traditional storage unit.
+Decluttering also means you will have less packing to do after your home sells, and it will be easier to accomplish other tasks required to get your home in top condition.

 Enlist your real estate agent or someone who can see your home with a neutral eye, like a friend who only visits occasionally, to help you walk through and around your home and identify every item that’s not in top condition.
 Does your roof have missing shingles?
-Are the gutters rusting?
+Are the gutters and downspouts leaking or not functioning properly?
 Is the siding damaged?
 Is the mailbox unstable?
-Also look for leaky faucets, loose doorknobs, squeaky hinges, and cracks or stains on walls and ceilings.
-You’ll then need to fix all these problems so your home will seem immaculately cared for when buyers visit.
+Look for leaky faucets, loose doorknobs, squeaky hinges, and cracks or stains on walls and ceilings.
+You’ll need to fix all these problems so your home will seem immaculately cared for when buyers visit.

-If cash is an issue and your home needs an expensive repair like a new roof, consider offering the buyer a credit at closing so they can do the work soon but you can pay for it with your sale proceeds.
+If cash is an issue and your home needs an expensive repair like a new roof, consider offering the buyer a credit at closing so they can get the work done.
+You can negotiate the price and pay your share at closing.

-No one wants to live on your dirty, worn-out carpet, so have it replaced or deep cleaned.
-Upgrade cheap, dated laminate flooring and linoleum with superior modern products such as wood-look vinyl planks or durable modern driftwood laminate.
+No one wants to live on your dirty, worn-out carpet, so have it replaced or deep cleaned at the very least.
+Upgrade cheap, dated laminate flooring and linoleum with modern products such as wood-look vinyl planks or durable modern driftwood laminate.
 Get the windows professionally cleaned so they sparkle and let in maximum sunlight.
 Wash or vacuum your window coverings to get rid of dust.
 Get out your vacuum attachments to clean all those corners you normally can’t reach.
 The soap scum in the shower and the ring around the tub have to go.
-So do the scuff marks on the baseboards and the grease and food splatters around the kitchen.
+So do the scuff marks on the baseboards, dinged walls, and the grease and food splatters around the kitchen.

 If you can afford professional home staging, great!
 It will save you time and help you create a vibe that you probably couldn’t achieve on your own.
 Home stagers know not only what looks good from a design standpoint but what helps a home sell for top dollar.
 If professional staging isn’t in your budget or you don’t want to bother with it, take these steps on your own.

-Organize the inside of your closet, pantry, and cabinets.
-Buyers will look inside them to see how much storage space your home has.
-Keeping these areas no more than half full and dedicating specific spaces to specific items — one shelf for canned goods, one for baking supplies, one for spices — will help buyers envision the more serene life they’ll have once they move into your clean, perfectly repaired, fresh-smelling, tidy home.
+Organize the inside of your closet, pantry and cabinets.
+Buyers will look inside them to see how much storage space your home features.
+Keeping these areas no more than half full and dedicating specific spaces to specific items — one shelf for canned goods, one for baking supplies, one for spices — will help buyers envision the more serene life they’ll have once they move into your clean, perfectly repaired, fresh-smelling and tidy home.

-Paint walls, ceilings, and trim as needed.
-If you have non-neutral or outdated paint colors, wallpaper, stains, cracks, or peeling paint, it’s time for a fresh coat or two.
-If it suits your local market, consider using some of 2018’s hottest paint colors.
+Paint walls, ceilings and trim as needed.
+If you have non-neutral or outdated paint colors, wallpaper, stains, cracks or peeling paint, it’s time for a fresh coat or two.
+Consider using some of 2022’s hottest paint colors.
 Otherwise, keep it neutral.
 Your home’s exterior might need a fresh paint job, too, or at least a good power washing.

-If you complete these steps to get your home market ready, you’ll be under contract before you know it.
-For help listing your home, pricing your home and getting it ready to sell, contact us to get connected with a Denver real estate broker today.
+If you complete these steps to get your home market-ready, you’ll be under contract before you know it.
+For help listing and pricing your home, and getting it ready to sell, contact us to get connected with a Denver real estate broker today.